Federal Direct Loans

 After the electronic master promissory note and entrance counseling notifications have been received by Merrimack College, the net amount of the loan will be credited to the student’s account, half in each semester.

 The federal government deducts an origination fee from the gross loan amount before forwarding the proceeds to the school.
-The Federal Direct Loan origination fee for loans disbursed through September 30, 2020 is 1.059%; and 1.057% on or after October 1, 2020.
+The Federal Direct Loan origination fee for loans disbursed through September 30, 2023 is 1.057%.
 The amount that a student may borrow depends on the number of earned credits.

 Annual Direct Loan Limits